 Accessing the services

-Network analysis services are secured and use the ArcGIS Online security model.
-To use network analysis services, an ArcGIS Online subscription is required.
-Accessing services provides the details on how you can enable the use of network analysis services in your own applications.
+Routing services are secured and use the ArcGIS Online security model.
+To use Routing services, an ArcGIS Online subscription is required.
+Accessing services provides the details on how you can enable the use of Routing services in your own applications.

-Network analysis services allow you to perform analyses on street networks, such as finding the best route across a city, finding the closest emergency vehicle or facility, identifying a service area around a location, or servicing a set of orders with a fleet of vehicles.
+Routing services allow you to perform analyses on street networks, such as finding the best route across a city, finding the closest emergency vehicle or facility, identifying a service area around a location, or servicing a set of orders with a fleet of vehicles.
 The services can be accessed using their REST endpoints.
-There are four types of analysis that can be performed using the services:
+There are six types of analysis that can be performed using the services:

 The route service can be used to find the best way to get from one location to another or to visit several locations.
 The best route can be the quickest route for a given time of day considering the traffic conditions applicable during that time, or it can be the shortest route that minimizes the travel distance.
 The route service can also find the best route that visits each stop during permitted time windows you specify.
 If you have more than two stops to visit, the best route can be determined for the fixed order of locations you specify.
 Such a route is called a simple route.
 Alternatively, the route service can determine the best sequence in which to visit the locations (the traveling salesman problem).
 Such a route is called an optimized route.